 including the one being reviewed here: Dororo.

-Warrior" on the front, this release is
+As for the quality here, this release is

 stellar in some areas, and poor in others.